 J.D.
-Roybal was the son of noted potters Tonita and Juan Cruz Roybal.
+Roybal was a son of noted potters Tonita and Juan Cruz Roybal.
 He was the brother of Margaret Lou Gutierrez.
 His name in Tewa was Oquwa (Rain God).
 He was the nephew of famed painters Alfonso Roybal and Awa Tsireh.
 It was Awa Tsireh who taught him the traditional style of San Ildefonso Pueblo painting.

 J.D.’s paintings focused on dance ceremonies of the San Ildefonso, and were characterized by multiple figures (often including more than 50 dancers in a single painting).
 His most popular subject matter was his rendition of the Tewa Clowns known as Koshare or Koosa.
 He began painting in the 1930s but he was not very prolific until the 1950s.
 He was most productive in the 1960-1970 decade.